xiaoli-dong/metagenomics_crash_course/binning/bin_quality_assessment.md

 #View the phylogenetric tree containing reference genomes and MAGs
 >less checkm_out/checkm/storage/tree/concatenated.tre
 ```
-The checkm produced tree is in newick format and can be opened using [Dendroscope program](http://dendroscope.org/)
+The checkm produced tree can be visualized using [Dendroscope program](http://dendroscope.org/)